-- 1. A faculty member whose work is measured in units must also be available for ten (10) office hours per week. - a.
-Faculty members shall hold office hours during times convenient to students, and shall schedule all office hours, including virtual office hours, using Starfish scheduling software. - b.
-A minimum of eight (8) in-the-building office hours shall be scheduled on multiple days each week and shall occur in the faculty member's office or other facility used by the College and convenient for students. - c.
-Faculty members may utilize up to two (2) of the ten required office hours to conduct virtual office hours. - d.
-Faculty members teaching online courses may substitute up to two (2) of the eight (8) in-the-building office hours to conduct additional virtual office hours. - e.
-Virtual office hours may be conducted on or off campus, but must be scheduled in Starfish as indicated in I(1) above.
-Virtual office hours may be conducted using telephone, text-messaging, e-mail, online chat rooms, video chat, audio chat, and/or other types of electronic communication. - 2.
+- 1. A faculty member whose work is measured in units must also be available for ten (10) office hours per week, on multiple days. - a.
+Faculty members shall hold office hours during times convenient to students, and shall schedule all office hours, including virtual office hours, using Starfish scheduling software.

+- b.
+A minimum of six (6) in-the-building office hours shall be scheduled each week and shall occur in the faculty member's office or other facility used by the College and convenient for students. - c.
+Faculty members may utilize up to four (4) of the ten required office hours to conduct virtual office hours. - d.
+Faculty members teaching online courses may substitute up to two (2) of the six (6) inthe-building office hours to conduct additional virtual office hours. - e.
+Faculty members who offer virtual office hours will provide several virtual meeting options for each virtual office hour.
+These options must be visible to students when they view faculty office hour information in Starfish. - i.
+The virtual options offered to students must include use of one of the College's teleconferencing applications. - ii.
+Other options that may be offered to promote equity in student access during virtual office hours include telephone, text-messaging, e-mail, online chat rooms, video chat, audio chat, and/or other types of electronic communications. - f.
+Cincinnati State Information Technology Services will continue to provide technical support to faculty in using College teleconferencing applications, as requested. - 2.
 An instructor is expected to spend the remainder of the week preparing to teach, grading exams, setting up labs (it is understood, however, that certain labs which require additional time or attention because of the need for fresh material or specific faculty attention, may require special project units as described in G(3) of this article), interacting with students and prospective students, doing committee and accreditation work, and performing other functions typically performed by college faculty. - 3.
 In addition to the ten (10) office hours, Program Chairs and Department Chairs, in consultation with their Deans, will develop mutually agreeable methods through which they will establish their availability for the remainder of the week. - 4.
+The AAUP and Administration recognize that Program Chairs and Department Chairs serve students during days on which classes are not in session and will continue to carry out Chair responsibilities during non-teaching semesters if receiving chair units.
+Therefore, Program Chairs and Department Chairs, in consultation with their Dean, will develop mutually agreeable methods through which they establish their availability for students during weeks between semesters, and during their non-teaching semester. - a.
+A Program or Department chair may agree to be available during weeks between semesters with a reduction in their availability during some portions of the semester, as long as total office hours per week do not fall below ten (10). - b.
+A Program or Department chair with availability during a nonteaching semester will be able to schedule a minimum of two consecutive weeks off.
-Faculty members shall remain cognizant of the needs of students and hold additional office hours if overload sections create demand that is unsatisfied by the standard number of office hours.

-5. Faculty members who teach overload courses during their non-teaching semester will hold office hours, virtual or in-the-building, proportional to a those in a regular teaching semester, based on the amount of overload (e.g., if teaching 15 overload hours, then hold 10 office hours; if teaching 6 overload hours, then hold 4 office hours, etc.).
+- 5. Faculty members shall remain cognizant of the needs of students and hold additional office hours if overload sections create demand that is unsatisfied by the standard number of office hours. - 6.
+Faculty members who teach overload courses during their non-teaching semester will hold office hours, virtual or in-the-building, proportional to a those in a regular teaching semester, based on the amount of overload (e.g., if teaching 15 overload hours, then hold 10 office hours; if teaching 6 overload hours, then hold 4 office hours, etc.).